-- is frightened of walking to or from school - is unwilling to go to school (school phobic) - becomes withdrawn, anxious, tearful, lacking in confidence, starts stammering - attempts or threatens suicide or runs away - cries themselves to sleep at night or has nightmares - feels ill in the morning

-- begins to do poorly in school work - becomes withdrawn from group/social activities - · is isolated in class, prep, social groups - comes home with clothes torn or books damaged - has possessions go 'missing' and money 'lost' - asks for money or starts stealing money (to pay perpetrator) - has unexplained cuts or bruises - becomes aggressive, disruptive or unreasonable - is bullying other children or siblings by passing comments/obvious silence - stops eating - is frightened to say what's wrong - gives improbable excuses for any of the above.
+- is frightened of walking to or from school - is unwilling to go to school (school phobic) - Frequent absence, erratic attendance, or late arrival to class - becomes withdrawn, anxious, tearful, lacking in confidence, starts stammering - attempts or threatens suicide or to run away - cries themselves to sleep at night or has nightmares - feels ill in the morning - begins to do poorly in schoolwork or produces work that appears to have been copied, interfered with, or spoilt by others - becomes withdrawn from group/social activities - Frequent visits to the Medical Centre/their GP with symptoms which may relate to stress or anxiety, such as stomach pains or headaches; - is isolated in class, prep, social groups - comes home with clothes torn or books damaged - has possessions go 'missing' and money 'lost' - asks for money or starts stealing money (to pay perpetrator(s)) - has unexplained cuts or bruises - becomes aggressive, disruptive, or unreasonable - Change to established habits (e.g. giving up music lessons, change to accent or vocabulary); - is bullying other children or siblings by passing comments/obvious silence - stops eating - is frightened to say what's wrong - gives improbable excuses for any of the above.